bencodezen/bencodezen/src/blog/sunday-studies-1.md

 Welcome to the first edition of Sunday Studies!
 Every week I'll be releasing a code challenge for you to solve for the week.
 The solution will be posted on Saturdays so you can see how I worked through the problem.

-This series is a work in progress, so feedback is welcome for improvements!

 ## Code Challenge

 You need to merge two arrays into one array for future manipulation.